Arqsz/Arqsz/README.md

 ## I'm a Developer, Internship Supervisor, and a enthusiastic person!

 - 🔭 I'm currently working on my first SaaS company!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React & Vue.js
 - 👯 I'm always looking to collaborate with other Developers
 - 🥅 2022 Goal: Collaborate and contribute with FiveM-servers to introduce my SaaS projects
 - ⚡ Fun fact: I love Jetbrains and play piano